techthiyanes/torchdim/README.md

 `vmap`, `xmap`
 ------------

-Rule #1 means that is easy to implicitly batch things.
+The implicit batching of Rule #1 means it is easy to created batched versions of existing PyTorch code.
 The way of specifying how to batch has lighter weight syntax as well.

 ```{code-cell} ipython3
 batch_size, feature_size = 3, 5